yumcyaWiz/embree-tinyobj-example/README.md

 # embree-tinyobj-example

-minimal raytracing example of combination of embree and tinyobjloader.
+minimal raytracing example with a combination of embree and tinyobjloader

 ## Requirements